mgaitan/pyfpdf/README.md

 =======================

 > [!IMPORTANT]
-> This project was compatible with legacy versions of Python is virtually discontinued.
+> This project was compatible with legacy versions of Python and is discontinued.
 If your are looking for a modern version under active development, please visit [fpdf2](https://github.com/py-pdf/fpdf2).

 PyFPDF is a library for PDF document generation under Python, ported from PHP